-CDBG-DR Program Homebuyer Assistance Program November 18, 2021 Page 37 of 56
+CDBG-DR Program Homebuyer Assistance Program Nov 07, 2022 (V.5) Page 45 of 66

-58.22 prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
+An environmental review is the process of reviewing a project and its potential environmental impacts to determine whether it meets federal, state, and local applicable regulations.
+Every project undertaken with federal funds, and all activities associated with such project, are subject to the provisions of the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C. §4321 et seq., as well as to the HUD environmental review regulations at 24 C.F.R. § 58.
+Therefore, an environmental review process is required for all awards to be issued under the Program.
+It aims to ensure the proposed activities do not negatively impact the surrounding environment and the property itself will not have an adverse environmental or health effect on end users.
+24 C.F.R. § 58.22 prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
 Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.
-A violation of this requirement may jeopardize federal funding for the Program and disallow all costs that were incurred before completion of the environmental review.
+A violation of this requirement may jeopardize federal funding for the Program and disallow all costs incurred before the environmental review completion.

-All Program awards must have documentation that they follow NEPA and other environmental requirements.
+All Program awards must have documentation following NEPA and other environmental requirements.
 Therefore, all projects shall have an Environmental Review Record (ERR), as required by NEPA and related laws.
-The ERR for the projects shall set forth: the existence of negative impacts on a site; the means to mitigate negative impacts; alternatives to the project (if needed); and the rejection of the proposed activities if all other options fail and it becomes the most prudent action to take.
+The ERR for the projects shall set forth: the existence of negative impacts on a site; the means to mitigate negative effects; alternatives to the project (if needed); and the rejection of the proposed activities if all other options fail and it becomes the most prudent action to take.

-Environmental reviews will be conducted by PRDOH and their authorized representatives as part of the property eligibility reviews.
-Environmental reviews shall be completed prior to determining the CDBG-DR award to be offered to an eligible Applicant.
+PRDOH and their authorized representatives will conduct environmental reviews as part of the property eligibility reviews.
+Environmental reviews shall be completed before determining the CDBG-DR award to be offered to an eligible Applicant.

-14.1 Environmental Level of Review
+12.1 Environmental Level of Review